 This procedure is wholly online and, hence, sometimes may show errors.
 If something like that occurs, our new kafeel will need to visit the Jawazat office and carry out this process manually.

 How Can I Transfer An Iqama With a Court Ruling?

-- The Maktab Amal officer reviews the case and all the records in addition to the court ruling, meticulously
+- The Maktab Amal officer meticulously reviews the case, all the records, and the court ruling.

-- Once satisfied, the officer will transfer the iqama sponsorship of the employee in the MOL system
+- Once satisfied, the officer will transfer the iqama sponsorship of the employee to the MOL system.

 - You can monitor the status of the application in the MOL database